neoforged/.github/primers/1.21.2/index.md

     - `WorldOptions#testWorldWithRandomSeed` - Creates a test world with a randomly generated seed.
 - `net.minecraft.world.level.lighting.LayerLightSectionStorage#lightOnInColumn` - Returns whether there is light in the zero node section position.
 - `net.minecraft.world.level.pathfinder.PathFinder#setMaxVisitedNodes` - Sets the maximum number of nodes that can be visited.
+- `net.minecraft.world.level.portal`
-- `net.minecraft.world.level.portal.DimensionTransition#withRotation` - Updates the entity's spawn rotation.
+    - `DimensionTransition#withRotation` - Updates the entity's spawn rotation.
+    - `PortalShape#findAnyShape` - Finds a `PortalShape` that can be located at the given block position facing the specific direction.
 - `net.minecraft.world.phys`
     - `AABB`
         - `clip` - Clips the vector inside the given bounding box, or returns an empty optional if there is no intersection.